weavejester/resauce/README.md

 # Resauce

-A Clojure library that adds a little extra sauce to JVM resources.
+A library of Clojure functions for working with JVM resources.

+Included in the library is `resource-dir` multimethod, which can get a directory listing from a file or jar resource.

 ## Installation